ZeldaFanGameCentral/ZFGBB-React/CONTRIBUTING.md

 #### Why is the forum not loading?

 The default value is pointing to your local machine.
 While we do have dockerfiles for the backend, we haven't gotten around to streamlining using the backend in a development setting for the frontend.
 To run the frontend locally, pointed to `zfgc.com`, run `yarn dev --mode=production`, and that will point to the production environment.
-This will get you up and running! \o/ Sometimes this issue may come up because you closed the server in the background, and the app is working off of cache state.
+Or if you're using VSCode, use the `Debug zfgc.com (production)` launch task to achieve the same thing.
+This will get you up and running! \o/

 #### Why does the `yarn check` command fail for Icon Components?